 Climate change will affect how and where we produce food

-The world’s leading climate scientists have warned that we only have 12 years remaining for global warming to be kept to a maximum of 1.5⁰C.
+The latest International Panel for Climate Change (IPCC) report states that global warming is likely to reach 1.5⁰C between 2030 and 2052 if global warming continues at the current rate.
 After this point, even half a degree will significantly increase the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.
 Climate change also has a direct impact on the oceans, dramatically altering ocean ecosystems, including rising sea levels and temperatures, acidification, and oxygen loss.

 Keeping global warming to less than 1.5⁰C will only be achieved by reducing CO2 and other greenhouse gas emissions from all sectors, including food production.